DNSP-11

 How it works (mechanism)

-11-amino-acid peptide derived from the prohormone region of preprodopamine.
-Pre-clinical neuroprotection via mechanisms that may include direct neurotrophic action on dopaminergic neurons.
+11-amino-acid peptide from the proGDNF domain (the prodomain of glial cell line-derived neurotrophic factor, GDNF).
+Pre-clinical neuroprotection via direct neurotrophic action on dopaminergic neurons.

 Dosing protocol